Vasudev-Sharma-13/COMP6321-GroupE/README.md

 ## Installation
-Python version used for this project is 3.10.2 which can be downloaded and installed using the installer on https://www.python.org/downloads/release/python-3102/
+Python version used for this project is 3.10.2 which can be downloaded and installed using the [installer](https://www.python.org/downloads/release/python-3102/)

 You can install the needed python libraries using `pip`.
 Make sure to install specific versions for compatibility: